 - 1 Teams must be declared and the team nomination card signed by the CRO Winans before the first member of the team fires. - 2 Claim cards must be handed in on the range on the day of firing.

-THE CADET GP RIFLE MATCH (GP) To be held at CCFSAM in October 2022
+THE CADET GP RIFLE MATCH (GP)

 Prizes - Team Match